PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 ![AAD in Azure Portal](../assets/Azure-Portal-AAD-App-Scope-definition.png)

 The **Admins only** option means that only Tenant Global Admins will be allowed to register and consent access to the multi-tenant app in their tenant.
-The **Admins and users** options means that the multi-tenant app can be registered tenant-wide by Tenant Global Admins, or can be registered for personal use per end users.
+The **Admins and users** options means that the multi-tenant app can be registered tenant-wide by Tenant Global Admins, or can be registered for personal use by end users.

 > Important: Starting in November 2020, end-users will no longer be able to grant consent to most newly registered multi-tenant apps without verified publishers if risk-based step-up consent is enabled.
 This will apply to apps that are registered after November 8th 2020, use OAuth2.0 to request permissions beyond basic sign-in and read user profile, and request consent from users in different tenants than the one the app is registered in.
 A warning will be displayed on the consent screen informing users that these apps are risky and are from unverified publishers.
 You can find additional information in this [document](https://docs.microsoft.com/en-us/azure/active-directory/develop/publisher-verification-overview).